humm-devadmin/hummdocs/docs/ecommerce/magento_2.md

 ## Integrating **humm** Manually

-1 - Download the **humm** plugin zip from [GitHub](https://github.com/shophumm/humm-magento2.x/releases/latest).
+1 - Download the **humm** plugin zip from [GitHub](https://github.com/shophumm/humm-magento2.x/tree/pendOrder).

-2 - Unzip it then copy the inner `Humm` folder into the `MAGENTO_DIR/app/code` directory on your webserver.
+2 - Unzip it then copy all of folders into the `MAGENTO_DIR/app/code/Humm/HummPaymentGateway` directory on your web server.

-> If the `code` folder doesn't exist, then create it manually.
+>  If the `code/Humm/HummPaymentGateway` folder doesn't exist, then create it manually.

 3 - Run `MAGENTO_DIR/bin/magento setup:upgrade` to enable **humm**.